-Identity (For the Primary Applicant who is a party to the formal/informal rental agreement, ONE prod of of identity and, if eligibility is being established through a different household dentity for that member) Government issued birth certificate, driver's license, or identification card, AC Transit ID, etc. Employment identification card Marriage license/certificate or certified divorce decree Current school records documenting a student's status as full-time at a degree or certificate granting institution(only for household members 18 years and older); current school ID Other document (please list): Current 1 Income (for most recent month for ALL household members 18 years and older) · · · · · · · · · · · · · · · · · · · Most recent paycheck stub or stubs (covering one month) Letter from employer stating current salary or pay Letter from a government agency or County benefits print out Disability or unemployment insurance statements Current bank statements Letter from social services provider that testifies to primary applicant's income Gig worker monthly ridership and income history П IRS tax forms or most recent federal income tax statements W-2 forms or other wage/earnings statements Other document (please list): Self-attestation if none of these are available or applicable The second secon Proof of 1 Residence (need ONE of the following) β) Lease agreement Official letter from third party showing name and address Government issued library card Utility statements from providers Letter from social services provider that can testify to residency Other document (please list): Rent and Utilities Owed (need at least ONE of the following) Written notices to "pay or quit" or an eviction notice that details the unpaid rent Stipulation agreement that details the unpaid rent A current lease signed by the applicant and landlord or master tenant that identifies the unit where the applicant resides and shows the rental payment amount, along with a letter from the landlord or master tenant that details the unpaid rent Bank statement, check stub or other proof that shows a pattern of paying rent Written confirmation by a landlord who can be verified as the actual owner or management agent of the location in which the applicant pays rent, such as an accounting ledger or a letter.
+Identity (For the Primary Applicant who is a party to the formal/informal rental agreement, ONE proof of identity and, if eligibility is being established through a different household member, i identity for that member) Government issued birth certificate, driver's license, or identification card, AC Transit ID, etc. Employment identification card Marriage license/certificate or certified divorce decree Current school records documenting a student's status as full-time at a degree or certificate granting institution(only for household members 18 years and older); current school ID Other document (please list): Current Income (for most recent month for ALL household members 18 years and older) Most recent paycheck stub or stubs (covering one month) Letter from employer stating current salary or pay Letter from a government agency or County benefits print out Disability or unemployment insurance statements Current bank statements Letter from social services provider that testifies to primary applicant's income Gig worker monthly ridership and income history IRS tax forms or most recent federal income tax statements W-2 forms or other wage/earnings statements Other document (please list): Self-attestation if none of these are available or applicable D C - C 1 D.::J (1 ONE . f.4 f.11) Proof of 1 Residence (need ONE of the following) Lease agreement Official letter from third party showing name and address Government issued library card • Utility statements from providers Letter from social services provider that can testify to residency Other document (please list): Rent and Utilities Owed (need at least ONE of the following) Tent and ethics ower (need at least of the following) Written notices to "pay or quit" or an eviction notice that details the unpaid rent Stipulation agreement that details the unpaid rent A current lease signed by the applicant and landlord or master tenant that identifies the unit where the applicant resides and shows the rental payment amount, along with a letter from the landlord or master tenant that details the unpaid rent Bank statement, check stub or other proof that shows a pattern of paying rent Written confirmation by a landlord who can be verified as the actual owner or management agent of the location in which the applicant pays rent, such as an accounting ledger or a letter.
 If master tenant is providing written confirmation, they must also provide their lease agreement that evidences that they are the master tenant.
+Past due utility notice

 ☐ If no third-party documentation can be provided, applicant may self-attest to rent owed.
 In this case the assistance is capped at three months of the applicable Fair Market Rent (FMR), regardless of the attested amount.
 Note: Documentation used to determine rent and utilities paid for by the program must match the amounts shown in ledgers or bills as owing.
 Any differences must be described in detail and reconciled to justify the amount paid.

-Evidence of Risk of Experiencing Homelessness or Housing Instability

-☐ Past due rent notice

-☐ Past due utility notice

-□ Eviction notice

-☐ Documentation of unsafe or unhealthy living conditions

-Other evidence of risk (please list):

-Evidence of Loss of Income and/or Increased Expense Due to or During COVID-19

-☐ Unemployment or furlough documentation

-☐ Evidence of a reduction in hours or wages from paystubs

-☐ Letter from employer

-☐ Documentation of extraordinary, out-of-pocket medical costs

-Other document (please list):

-☐ Self-attestation
+Evidence of Risk of Experiencing Homelessness or Housing Instability □ Past due rent notice □ Past due utility notice □ Eviction notice □ Documentation of unsafe or unhealthy living conditions □ Other evidence of risk (please list): Evidence of Loss of Income and/or Increased Expense Due to or During COVID-19 □ Unemployment or furlough documentation □ Evidence of a reduction in hours or wages from paystubs □ Letter from employer □ Documentation of extraordinary, out-of-pocket medical costs □ Other document (please list): □ Self-attestation